 As a supporter of new music, Imogen Cooper has premiered two works at the Cheltenham International Festival; Traced Overhead by Thomas Adès (1996) and Decorated Skin by Deirdre Gribbin (2003).
 In 1996, she also collaborated with members of the Berliner Philharmoniker in the premiere of the quintet, Voices for Angels, written by the ensemble’s viola player, Brett Dean.

-Imogen Cooper is a committed chamber musician and performs regularly with the Belcea Quartet and cellist Sonia Wieder-Atherton.
-As a Lieder recitalist, she has had a long collaboration with Wolfgang Holzmair in both the concert hall and recording studio (for Philips).
+Imogen Cooper is a committed chamber musician and has performed regularly with the Belcea Quartet and cellist Sonia Wieder-Atherton.
+As a Lieder recitalist, she has had a long collaboration with Wolfgang Holzmair in both the concert hall and recording studio.
 Her discography also includes Mozart Concertos with the Royal Northern Sinfonia (Avie), a solo recital at the Wigmore Hall (Wigmore Live) and a cycle of solo works by Schubert recorded live and released under the label ‘Schubert Live’.
-Her first recording for Chandos Records features music by Brahms and Schumann.
+Her recent recordings for Chandos Records feature music by Brahms, Chopin and Robert and Clara Schumann.

 Imogen Cooper received a CBE in the Queen’s New Year Honours in 2007 and was the recipient of an award from the Royal Philharmonic Society the following year.
 In 1997 she was awarded an Honorary Membership of the Royal Academy of Music and in 1999 she was made a Doctor of Music at Exeter University.
 Imogen Cooper was the Humanitas Visiting Professor in Classical Music and Music Education at the University of Oxford for 2012-13.
 The Imogen Cooper Music Trust was founded in 2016, to support young pianists at the cusp of their careers, and give them time in an environment of peace and beauty.